 You will find a range of bird food, feeders, cages, birdboxes, and bird baths.
 Moreover, Little Peckers provides fast and friendly customer service, so you can rely on their expertise to help you attract a range of birds to your garden.

 Start small to see the best results

-When you are first starting out, you might be tempted to try all types of strategies, which means that you may expect to see results straightaway.
+When you are first starting out trying to create your wildlife friendly garden, you might be tempted to try all types of strategies, which means that you may expect to see results straightaway.

 To avoid disappointment, it’s advisable to start small and try not to get too ambitious in the beginning.

 You may want to focus on a few species at first and stay patient until larger species appear as well.

 Be sure to walk around your neighbourhood and look out for hedgehogs, foxes, or badgers.